There are numerous ways to optimize your email marketing campaigns. None of them’s more critical than building high deliverability.

 - Your mailing IP or domain is listed on one of many blacklists that ISPs use when evaluating the incoming emails.

-- Your mailing IP or domain is set up correctly when it comes to aspects like SPF or DKIM.
+- Your mailing IP or domain is set up correctly when it comes to aspects like SPF (Sender Policy Framework) or DKIM (Domain Keys Identified Mail).

 The main advantage of having access to these tools is the ability to identify technical factors that may be affecting your email deliverability.